jacobhtkh/shopping-cart-exercise/README.md

 ts-node checkout.ts
 ```

-Check the console logs to see the output.
+Check the console logs to see the output, they're present for demo purposes.
-Change the array in checkout.ts to see different total cost outputs.
+Change the array in checkout.ts by adding or removing Apples and/or Oranges and rerun the command to see a different total cost output.